The Differences Between GCP App Engine, Cloud Run & Cloud Function

 The number of minutes before timeout with no activity is different between stateless deployment types.
 Cloud Run flavors both offer 15-minute timeout windows; Cloud Functions times out at 9 minutes, and App Engine at 1 minute.

 All stateless applications except for Cloud Run allow for VPC networking.
 As of this writing, GCP does not have VPC networking in general availability.

 Summary of GCP App Engine vs Cloud Run vs Cloud Functions

 So there you have it.
 There are different characteristics to each approach, and the best choice for you depends on your application needs and your development preferences.
 If you need help with your app strategy amongst these architectural choices or development itself, we’re always here to help.
-Contact us today for a consultation.
+Visit our about page to learn more, and contact us today for a consultation.